spectrum-finance/spectrum/docs/OnChainSettlement.md

    point, we increase the number of committee members that have observed all effects in the report.
  - A signature of $P_n^k$, signed by the slot leader's private key.
+ - A digest $D$ of a two-party authenticated data structure (e.g. merkle tree) that is constructed from the hashes of export-effects.
+By two-party, we mean a *prover* and a *verifier*.
+In our setting, the prover (in our case the slot leader) starts with an empty structure and performs operations to construct it while maintaining proofs of its construction.
+The verifier also starts from an empty structure and is given a proof, which is then used to construct data structure.
+Then a digest is computed and checked for equality with $D$.

- - The hash value of the root of a Merkle tree formed by taking the above list of effects as leaf nodes.
+   The hash value of the root of a Merkle tree formed by taking the above list of effects as leaf nodes.
 Note that we must define a partial order on these effects to enable proper verification (see appendix A).

 ### Report notarization